Convicted Cop-Killer To Be Given Expensive Medical Treatment [Opinion]

-A few days ago, the Pennsylvania Department of Corrections announced that beginning next week, convicted cop-killer, Mumia Abu-Jamal will be given medications to treat his Hepatitis-C.
+A few days ago, the Pennsylvania Department of Corrections announced that beginning next week, convicted cop-killer Mumia Abu-Jamal will be given medications to treat his hepatitis C.

-NBC 10 recently reported on how much the taxpayers of the Commonwealth will be forced to pay for the treatment, for this man who once resided on Pennsylvania’s death row.
+NBC 10 recently reported on how much the taxpayers of the Commonwealth will be forced to pay to treat a man who once resided on Pennsylvania’s death row.

 It has been 35 years since Philadelphia Police Officer Daniel Faulkner was killed.
 While the voice of Officer Faulkner has been silent for a quarter of a century, his killer is very much alive and his voice is heard quite often.